maaliskesakuu/spotify-app-frontend/README.md

 * Get a list of user's playlists
 * User profile information

-### How to use spotify API
+### How to Use Spotify API
-Go to [spotify Dashboard](https://developer.spotify.com/dashboard/), log in and create a new App.
+Go to [Spotify Dashboard](https://developer.spotify.com/dashboard/), log in and create a new App.

 Add localhost:3000/ as Redirect URI in your Spotify App Settings.